Software-Quality-Management-UI/JUnit5_Maven_Demo/README.md

 A sample project with JUnit 5.8 showcasing JUnit 5 testing, including native test suites and test coverage.

-This project is a Maven project that can be cloned via `git clone` and at the same time also an Eclipse project (if you are not using Eclipse, ignore Eclipse configurations stored in `.settings`, `.classpath`,  `.project`).
+This project is a Maven project that can be cloned via `git clone` and at the same time also be used as IDE projects.

+The files in `.settings`, `.classpath`,  `.project` are specific for the Eclipse IDE, you can ignore them.

 `mvn test` runs all test cases declared in class `AllTests` and creates via JaCoCo a test coverage report that can be found in `target/site/jacoco/`.

+If you want to use this project with a Java IDE:
+- IntelliJ: Start a new project from version control, i.e. clone this project.
+IntelliJ should notice that this is an Eclipse project and a Maven project and asks you about the project style to use.
+It does not matter what you chose, because both styles give you exactly the same project setup.
+- Visual Studio Code: Clone it (Help -> Show All Commands -> Type in: `Git: Clone`.
+This should be enough.
+However, notice that the current JUnit extension of VS Code may not recognise the native test suite concept.
+- Eclipse: see steps below:

 Import to Eclipse via: